2026 Valspar Championship odds, picks: Surprising predictions from model that's called 16 majors

 SportsLine's model simulated the Valspar Championship 2026 10,000 times and revealed its surprising PGA picks this week

-The PGA Florida Swing concludes this week with the 2026 Valspar Championship at Innisbrook Resort and Golf Club - Copperhead Course - beginning on Thursday.
+The PGA Florida Swing concludes this week with the 2026 Valspar Championship at Innisbrook Resort and Golf Club - Copperhead Course - beginning on Thursday at 7:35 a.m.
+ET.
 Scottie Scheffler and Rory McIlory are among the golfers taking the week off, but it's still a strong field with big names like Xander Schauffele, Viktor Hovland, Matt Fitzpatrick and Brooks Koepka all teeing it up.
-The latest 2026 Valspar Championship odds from FanDuel Sportsbook list Schauffele as the favorite at +1100, followed by Fitzpatrick at +1300, Hovland (+1700) and Akshay Bhatia at +1900.
-Koepka, meanwhile, is +2500.
+The latest 2026 Valspar Championship odds from FanDuel Sportsbook list Schauffele as the favorite at +1000, followed by Fitzpatrick at +1300.
+Hovland is +1700, while Koepka is +2500.

 SportsLine's proprietary model, built by DFS pro Mike McClure, simulated every PGA Tour event 10,000 times and reveals golf betting picks that have a history of being extremely profitable.